JosephRichey/fire-data/README.md

 # Fire Data
 This is the main repository for all apps developed to be used together to track and report on administrative data in volunteer fire departments.
-Check out the presentation for this project at [PositConf 2024](https://reg.conf.posit.co/flow/posit/positconf24/publiccatalog/page/publiccatalog/session/1711986858836001vnVj).
+Check out the presentation for this project at <a href = "https://reg.conf.posit.co/flow/posit/positconf24/publiccatalog/page/publiccatalog/session/1711986858836001vnVj" target="_blank">PositConf 2024</a>.

+This was developed originally in two different repos.
+The history of both repositories have been included in this one.
+If you want to see them, they are linked <a href = "https://github.com/JosephRichey/cfd_data_portal" target="_blank">here</a> and <a href = "https://github.com/JosephRichey/cfd_training_attendance" target="_blank">here</a>.

 ## Data Portal
 This is the admin level app that allows for reporting, training and personal management, and soon managing and editing calls.
 Currently, the functionality is minimal.
 More coming soon.